APIOps/streaming/README.md

 - If you present powerpoint, PDF or something else, DON'T use fullscreen.
 It will not show live, instead your video is shared.
 Everything else works, but not fullscreen.
 - Also, Hangouts chat is not synced with Youtube live chat.
 So don't use Hangouts chat.

+## Notes based on test

+- The following may override the last bullet on the previous *Notes for speakers*.
+- Youtube login most likely requires verification.
+Discuss the options with the @kyyberi.
+- If streaming from a laptop, you probably will need to install [Google Hangouts Voice and Video](https://www.google.com/tools/dlpage/hangoutplugin/).
+- Make sure you are creating a new event ("Events" on the left navigation), not Stream now, since the latter option will require additional installations [encoding software](https://support.google.com/youtube/answer/2907883?hl=en).
+Of course you can do this too, if you like.
+- Note: There seems to be a couple of minutes delay between the presenter and Youtube stream.